gonX/django-esi/README.md

 ## Documentation

-For all details on how to install and use Eve Auth please see the [documentation](https://django-esi.readthedocs.io/en/latest/).
+For all details on how to install and use django-esi please see the [documentation](https://django-esi.readthedocs.io/en/latest/).